ARM-software/acle/main/acle.md

 ### Alignment of stack objects

-It must be possible to align any local object up to the stack alignment as specified in the AAPCS for AArch32 (i.e. 8 bytes) or as specified in AAPCS64 for AArch64 (i.e. 16 bytes) this being also the maximal alignment of any native type.
+It must be possible to align any local object up to the stack alignment as specified in the AAPCS for AArch32 (that is, 8 bytes) or as specified in AAPCS64 for AArch64 (that is, 16 bytes) this being also the maximal alignment of any native type.

 An implementation may, but is not required to, permit the allocation of